sparkfun/SparkFun_DataLogger/docs/example_thingspeak.md

 !!! note
     The **Channels** value is a list of **[DEVICE NAME]=[Channel ID]** pairs.
 Each pair is separated by a comma.

+Besides updating the `Server`, `Client Name`, `Username`, `Password`, `CA Cert Filename`, and `Channels`, you will need to also ensure that the `port` is set to `8883`.
+The default in certain firmware versions is currently `1883`.
+You will need to adjust the port value to properly connect to the ThingSpeak service.

+If the JSON file is saved in the microSD card, you will need to load the credentials to the DataLogger IoT.
+Of course, you can manually update the values through the command line as well to save the credentials to the ESP32's persistent memory.

 ## Monitoring Output